When Gas Permeable Lenses Fail, Scleral Lenses Can Help

 Can You Sleep With Gas Permeable Contact Lenses?

-Not surprisingly, according to Dr. Les Lung, Dr. Teri Yoshimura, Dr. Rachael Barker, & Dr. Catherine Tsang, it is ill advised to do so.
+Not surprisingly, according to Dr. Les Lung, Dr. Teri Yoshimura, Dr. Brittany Ng, & Dr. Catherine Tsang, it is ill advised to do so.
 Wearing contacts overnight prevents oxygen from entering the cornea and can increase the risk of developing corneal infections or ulcers.
 Always take them out before going to sleep, clean and store them safely.

 Can You Sleep With Scleral Lenses?